The White House

 BY THE PRESIDENT OF THE UNITED STATES OF AMERICA

-NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim November 21 through November 27, 2010, as National Family Week.
-I invite all States, local communities, and individuals to join in observing this week with appropriate ceremonies and activities to honor our Nation's families.
+NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim November 20 through November 26, 2011, as National Family Week.
+I invite all States, communities, and individuals to join in observing this week with appropriate ceremonies and activities to honor our Nation's families.